DavidEichmann/alpaca-netcode/README.md

 ## Hard

+* [X] Add duplication (include previously submitted inputs) in Msg_SubmitInputs to better handle packet loss!
+  * Like the server, I probably want to have a fixed rate packet send loop rather than sending packets at adhoc locations in the code.
-* [ ] Top level Documentaton
+* [ ] Documentaton
   * The first documentation the user will read.
 Module docs?
 Readme?
 What shows up first on hackage?
 * [ ] An actual README
   * with a clear TODO list
   * "PRs welcome"
-* [ ] Add duplication (include previously submitted inputs) in Msg_SubmitInputs
-  to better handle packet loss!
-  * Like the server, I probably want to have a fixed rate packet send loop rather than sending packets at adhoc locations in the code.

 ## Future work